Recover from bullying in 15-mins a week

 Who is at risk of bullying?

-While it's true that anybody is at risk of bullying, sadly, there are common characteristics that place some children at a higher risk of being bullied9.
+While it's true that anybody is at risk of bullying, there are common characteristics that place some children at a higher risk of being bullied9.

 Research has shown that racial differences, sexual orientation, and physical disability10 are common risk factors associated with being a victim of bullying.
 Other qualities, such as children who are perceived as over or underweight, small in stature, or have social anxiety may also make some students a bigger target for bullies.